-How about an 8 mile walk around the picturesque country village of Thorner?
-Just 20 minutes from Leeds, start at St Peter’s Church before making your way east onto Thorner Moor, where you can look out the sweeping field as you make your way to The Fox and Grapes at the end of Mangrill Lane – enjoy a pint (and the views) in their fantastic beer garden, then go on your merry way.
+How about an 8-mile walk around the picturesque country village of Thorner?
+Just 20 minutes from Leeds, start at St Peter’s Church before making your way east onto Thorner Moor, where you can look out on the sweeping fields as you make your way to The Fox and Grapes at the end of Mangrill Lane – enjoy a pint (and the views) in their fantastic beer garden, then go on your merry way.

-Head back up the same road, passing the Bramham Park estate, Stubbing Moor and Wothersome Lake on your way into Hetchell Wood Nature Reserve, where you’ll also find the famed Pompocali Earthworks.
-After delving into nature and history here, head along Thorner Lane to reach The New Inn at Scarcroft, before coming back into Thorner for a pint and something to eat at The Mexborough Arms.
+Head back up the same road, passing the Bramham Park estate, Stubbing Moor and Wothersome Lake on your way, then nip into Hetchell Wood Nature Reserve, where you’ll find the famed Pompocali Earthworks.
+After delving into nature and history here, follow the route along Thorner Lane to reach The New Inn at Scarcroft, before coming back into Thorner for a pint and something to eat at The Mexborough Arms.

 Start at St Peter’s Church, LS14 3ED, or OS grid reference SE 37960 40575.